DevSecOps Engineer Roles & Responsibilities

 To succeed in this field, DevSecOps engineers need refined skills and extensive technical knowledge.
 But what specific skills do you need for a DevSecOps engineer role?

-• Solid grasp of security concepts: Security takes up a significant part in the role of DevSecOps engineers.
-To excel in this career, stand by the basic security concepts of integrity, confidentiality, and availability.
+- Solid grasp of security concepts: Security plays a significant role in the responsibilities of DevSecOps engineers.
+To excel in this career, adhere to the fundamental security principles of integrity, confidentiality, and availability.

-• Adeptness in the architecture of applications: It’s essential to be proficient in the key patterns and techniques when designing and developing apps.
-Understanding orchestration tools is a plus.
+- Adeptness in the architecture of applications: It’s essential to be proficient in the key patterns and techniques when designing and developing apps.
+Understanding security orchestration tools is a plus.

-• Technical skillset: The complexity and the extensiveness of the responsibilities lead to the importance of strong problem-solving skills.
-DevSecOps engineers need to work through multifaceted security issues and create effective solutions.
+- Technical skillset: The complexity and extent of responsibilities underscore the importance of strong problem-solving skills.
+DevSecOps engineers must address multifaceted security issues and develop practical solutions.

 Challenges Faced by DevSecOps Engineers

 DevSecOps engineers contribute to the success of operational and security efficiency.
-But just like any other area of IT, there are challenges around the workplace.
-Here are some of the typical obstacles in the practice of DevSecOps and how each impacts the professional and the company in general.
+But just like any other area of IT, there are challenges in the workplace.
+Here are some of the typical obstacles in the practice of DevSecOps and how each impacts both the professional and the company as a whole.

-• Lack of support from higher management: Support and assurance are vital in DevSecOps, especially with the weight of responsibility.
-If there’s no solid guidance at both business and project levels, there’s a big possibility for the team to fail.
+- Lack of support from higher management: Support and assurance are crucial in DevSecOps, particularly given the significant weight of responsibility.
+If there’s no solid guidance at both the business and project levels, there’s a big possibility for the team to fail.

-• Cultural adjustments: DevSecOps requires a modern technique for enhancing security measures that may not be easily adopted by people.
-The cultural shift lies in the incorporation of security into the initial stages of the software development process.
-Accordingly, this may be difficult for some considering that the SecOps team and the development squad have unique goals.
+- Cultural adjustments: DevSecOps necessitates a modern approach to enhancing security measures that may not be readily adopted by individuals.
+The cultural shift lies in incorporating security into the initial stages of the software development process.
+Accordingly, this may be difficult for some, considering that the SecOps team and the development squad have unique goals.

 Automation.
 Yes, it’s just that simple.
-The process of automating the integration of security into DevOps, allowing to drastically reduce the number of errors that occur in pipelines.
+The process of automating the integration of security into DevOps enables the drastic reduction of errors that occur in pipelines.

-Weedmaps, a leading cannabis technology platform, found itself facing some DevSecOps challenges.
+Weedmaps, a leading cannabis technology platform, faced some DevSecOps challenges.
 Weedmaps chose Swimlane for its flexibility and automation capabilities.
 Swimlane’s sandbox-like nature now allows Weedmaps to customize automation, fostering innovation and creativity.
-The platform significantly improved compliance, business intelligence, and incident response metrics and surpassed traditional tools like Jira.
+The platform significantly improved compliance, business intelligence, and incident response metrics, surpassing traditional tools like Jira.
 Weedmaps credits Swimlane’s dynamic professional service team for solving complex challenges and enabling a streamlined and secure development pipeline, ultimately transforming their security processes.

 Common DevSecOps Engineer Questions